borisdev/research/tune_llms/README.md

-# Pause your labeling: A non-technical look at fine-tuning ChatGPT to rescue your AI feature
+# Fine-tuning ChatGPT to replace human labeling?

+If your AI feature is stuck becaause of bad quality training data you might consider pausing your labeling after reading this.

+This non-technical high-level overview of fine-tuning ChatGPT can be an alternative to conventional human labeling.

 Our audience are CTOs that have invest in an AI NLP classifier feature that requires internal domain expertise on some niche prediction problem.